 To name a few ways automation in healthcare can improve the quality of services, let’s focus on these two cases:

-1. Early disease detection.
-Healthtech automation systems provide the foundation for early treatment to prevent the disease from progressing.
+- Early disease detection.
+Automation in healthcare systems provides the foundation for early treatment to prevent the disease from progressing.
 For instance, AI helps analyze vast amounts of patient data to determine if a patient has a specific condition or inclination toward a particular disease.
 As a result, catching diseases early on will necessarily increase the effectiveness of timely treatment.

-2. Medical diagnostics.
+- Medical diagnostics.
 Another thing is to improve the precision of diagnostics with an existing condition.
-Physicians can get patient data in real time, thus keeping the disease at bay and preventing it from progressing.
+Physicians can get patient data in real-time, thus keeping the disease at bay and preventing it from progressing.

 These two examples are only a fraction of how automation integrated into healthcare can enhance the quality of service provision.
 It is about more precise and in-time diagnostics, which means better and more effective treatment, which can save patient lives.